Learning Thai as an adult is a challenge that comes with many decisions.

 Others prefer learning language through their grammar and syntax and methodically going through these rules until they can use them effectively.

-Not many schools have these defined language learning techniques, but here’s one that does:
+Not many schools have these defined language learning techniques.

 All schools provide a textbook, which outlines the entire lesson plan that they will follow.